Gh0stluko/wallpaper-motor/README.md

 - Right-click the desktop → Configure Desktop and Wallpaper…
 - Wallpaper Type: select "Wallpaper Engine"

+### Photo Mode
-- Use the Playlist section to add images, reorder them, and set interval/crossfade.
+- Use the **Photo** tab to add images, reorder them, and set interval/crossfade.

+### Wallpaper Engine Mode
+- Use the **Wallpaper Engine** tab to import animated wallpapers from Steam
+- Enter your Steam directory (e.g., `/home/user/.local/share/Steam`)
+- Click **Scan** to search for Wallpaper Engine workshop items
+- Browse available wallpapers and click to select one
+- Supports both video (.mp4) and image wallpapers from Workshop ID 431960

 ## Debugging and dev loop